-The first line-of-defense against sweaty palms are antiperspirants.
+The first line of defense against sweaty palms is an antiperspirant.
 That's right, you CAN use antiperspirants on your hands.
-Antiperspirants are non-invasive, topical (applied on top of your skin), and available in a number of different strengths including "regular" over-the-counter products, "clinical strength antiperspirants" over-the-counter products, and prescription antiperspirant products.
-You have probably already tried the mildest formulations ("regular" over-the-counter products) and likely they didn't give much relief.
-The next step is to try a stronger formulation like CertainDri.
-And before you work your way up to the stronger formulations (prescriptions) we suggest that you make sure you are using the product to optimize its effectiveness and--importantly--minimize irritation.
-How you use antiperspirants is so important, we have a whole section dedicated to this, but the most important tidbits are: apply antiperspirants at night before bed, and apply to completely dry skin.
-And never wrap or occlude your hands when you have antiperspirants on them.
-Doing that is a sure-fire way to seriously irritate your skin.
+Antiperspirants are non-invasive, topical (applied on top of your skin), and available in a number of different strengths including "regular" over-the-counter products, "clinical strength" over-the-counter products, and prescription products.
+You may have already tried the mildest formulations ("regular" over-the-counter products) and likely didn't get much relief.
+The next step is to try a stronger formulation.
+Learn about key choices on our Fan Fave products page.
+All companies listed on the Fan Fave products page proudly support the International Hyperhidrosis Society, have good customer reviews, and offer global shipping.

 - It's not entirely understood how or why iontophoresis works, but it's believed that the electric current and mineral particles in the water work together to microscopically thicken the outer layer of the skin, which blocks the flow of sweat to the skin's surface.
 Once this sweat output is blocked or interrupted, sweat production on the palms and soles is, often suddenly and dramatically, "turned off".

-While most people find that antiperspirants, iontophoresis, Botox injections, or a custom combination are enough to manage excessive hand sweating, there are those who seek a more definitive course of action.
+While most people find that antiperspirants, iontophoresis, Botox injections, or a custom combination of these are enough to manage excessive hand sweating, there are those who seek a more definitive course of action.
 If less invasive treatments have proven to be insufficient, endoscopic thoracic sympathectomy (ETS) may be considered as a last resort.
-ETS has significant risks associated with it, particularly a side effect called compensatory sweating (irreversible excessive sweating on large areas of the body) and should only be used in extreme cases after a thorough trial of all other options.
+ETS has significant risks associated with it, however, particularly a side effect called compensatory sweating (irreversible excessive sweating on large areas of the body) and should only be used in extreme cases after a thorough trial of all other options.

 We hope that you find the information on this site helpful and inspiring as you search for the best way to manage your sweating problem.
-For updates about new hyperhidrosis research, the latest hyperhidrosis treatments, and daily management tips, be sure to sign up to get our emails.
+For updates about new hyperhidrosis research, the latest hyperhidrosis treatments, and daily management tips, be sure to sign up to get our blog emails.
 We also have an extensive library of hyperhidrosis articles from peer-reviewed medical journals, so you can see where we get our facts, and you can share reliable medical data with your physician.